apache/druid/docs/content/design/broker.md

 Returns a flag indicating if the broker knows about all segments in Zookeeper.
 This can be used to know when a broker node is ready to be queried after a restart.

+* `/druid/v2/history`

+Returns a list of query ids for all executed queries.

+* `/druid/v2/history?sql`

+Returns a list of query ids for all executed sql queries.

+* `/druid/v2/history/{queryId}`

+Returns full query details for a specific query by the query ID.

 ### POST